.NET 8.0 Development Container - Docker Setup & Usage Guide

 Setup

-External network Because this service uses an external network, you must ensure that the network is created before you create the container.
-All commands can be found in the
+Because this service uses an external network, you must ensure the network is created before creating the container.
+The network configuration is defined in the .env file.
+Create the network with this command:

 If you get an error message that the network already exists, you’re probably good to go!